keystonejs/keystone/CONTRIBUTING.md

 ### Backporting Fixes

 Occasionally a bug goes undetected for a few versions.
-When a fix is discovered, it needs to be applied to all affected versions.
+When a fix is discovered, it may need to be applied to all affected versions (depending on the severity, security considerations, etc).
 This is called _backporting_.

 First, find out the oldest version which was affected.
 This can be done using `git blame`, browsing the `CHANGELOG.md`s, etc.